PKP class ET41: Present day

 ET41 are mainly used for coal transport from Upper Silesia to the ports of Gdańsk, Gdynia and Szczecin.
 Seldom are those locomotives used for hauling passenger trains.
-In 2016, PKP Cargo decided to send some of ET41 locomotives for major repair and modernization to Ostrów Wielkopolski.
-Electric part, bogies and traction engines were modernized.
-Driver cabs were rebuilt, reducing the noise level in the cab.
+In 2016, PKP Cargo decided to send some ET41 locomotives for major repair and modernization to Ostrów Wielkopolski.
+The locomotives received overhauled electrical equipment, bogies, and traction motors, as well as revamped driver's cabs.
+The first locomotive to be modernized, ET41-006, was shown off on 14 October 2016.